PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 An inherited shared-late structural test now follows the already-established late-binary boolean successor instead of the removed tensor-count snapshot.
 This is a test-only contract repair with no production change.

+The next characterization fixes the adjacent absolute-final dynamic-boundary realignment and static-signature sanitizer pair.
+It preserves independent raw schemas, realign-before-sanitize order, the following affine boundary, all other signature-owner callers, compatibility wrappers, and the full 128/128 store.
+Production remains unchanged until an ordered pair owner is implemented separately.